MiloLug/EventEmitter/README.md

 Emitter* emit(HashId id, DataPack* data = nullptr) //// emit some event id - HashId/string/char[]/elemIdNum_t - name of event
-  data - DataPack wrapper with some data
+  data - the DataPack wrapper with some data

 Emitter Event::root //// 'extern' defined instance of the Emitter